laniyadapo/housepricingportfolio/README.md

    - Encoding categorical featues using dummy variable coding technique.
 6. Description of Selected Models
    The SalePrice prediction expected output is a continuous value hence we will use from the suite of regression supervised learning algorithms.
-   - A suite of regression supervised learning algorithms are selected to improve the MAE metric with the training data.
-     - Ridge and Lasso Regression - powerful techniques for creating parsmonious models in the presence of a 'large' number of features.
-     - Random Forest Regressor - improves the accuracy by reducing overfitting problem and the variance in decision trees.
-     - GradientBoostingRegressor - typically produces best predictions because it can optimize on different loss functions and provides several hyperparameter tuning options that make the function fit very flexible.

    - Using all the remaining features after data cleaning and exploration, create a baseline for all the algorithm planned to be used in the project.
 The mean absolute error is the metric utilised.

    <p align="center">